Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Uses & Benefits

 Is eucalyptus oil safe to inhale?

-Inhaling eucalyptus oil vapor is generally considered safe and can help clear nasal passages and promote easier breathing.
+Inhaling eucalyptus oil vapour is generally considered safe and can help clear nasal passages and promote easier breathing.
 However, it’s essential to dilute the oil properly and avoid direct contact with the eyes or mucous membranes.

 While eucalyptus oil can be applied topically to the skin, it should always be diluted with a carrier oil to prevent skin irritation or allergic reactions.
 Direct application of undiluted eucalyptus oil can cause skin sensitivity and irritation.